 David suffered from dementia, but it wasn't until a couple of months before his death in 2016, did his family find out it was Lewy Body Dementia.

-"Not a lot of people know about it," Pelkey said.
+"Not a lot of people know about it," said Pelkey.
 "It should be called the Robin Williams disease."

 The late actor suffered from Lewy Body Dementia, bringing more awareness.
 Pelkey said she hopes to also be an advocate of the disease in honor of her late husband's memory.

-"It was so hard to say goodbye," Pelkey cried.
+"It was so hard to say goodbye," cried Pelkey.
 "He loved me very much.And I loved him."

 Pelkey said she wants to remember the good times, including the day before he passed away.

-"He told me to let him go and find someone to take care of me," Pelkey said, because she had spent so much of her life taking care of him.
+"He told me to let him go and find someone to take care of me," said Pelkey, because she had spent so much of her life taking care of him.

 When Pelkey reported the burglary to the Roseville Police Department, Community Service Officer Stephanie Giannini took the call.

 "It was heartbreaking.
-I felt sad as well," CSO Officer Giannini said.
+I felt sad as well," said CSO Officer Giannini.
 "How were we going to be able to help her out today?"

 The department posted about what had happened on their Facebook page, and before Officer Giannini could even fill out the full report, someone had stepped in.